What is the name of the form of government? Form of government

 Types of monarchy

-Monarchy is a form of government feature which is related inheritance of power and lifelong rule.
-The ruler is not legally responsible to the citizens.
+Monarchy is a type of government characteristic feature which is kinship inheritance of power and lifelong rule.
+The ruler is not legally responsible to citizens.
 This type of government includes:

-1. An absolute monarchy is a system in which all branches of government of the state are subordinate to the ruler.
-The latter is able to cancel the decisions of state bodies.
+1. Absolute monarchy is a system in which all branches of government are subordinate to the ruler.
+The latter is capable of overturning decisions of government bodies.
 The monarch concentrates the main legislative, executive and judicial functions.

-2. A limited monarchy is the next type of device, which is the symbiosis of the activities of the supreme ruler and the authorities that are not subordinate to him.
-The rights and powers are delimited by law.
+2. A limited monarchy is the next type of structure, which represents a symbiosis of the activities of the supreme ruler and the authorities not subordinate to him.
+Rights and powers are delimited by law.

 This type of monarchy also includes:

-1. A class-representative monarchy is a type of system in which the highest bodies are formed by representatives of a certain estate, caste or organization.
+1. Estate-representative monarchy is a type of system in which the highest bodies are formed by representatives of a certain estate, caste or organization.

-2. A constitutional monarchy is a type of government in which the powers of the monarch are limited by law.
+2. Constitutional monarchy is a type of government in which the powers of the monarch are limited by law.
 There are also elected bodies of power independent of the ruler.

-1. A dualistic monarchy is a system of government in which elected bodies can engage in legislative activity, but the ruler has the right to veto their decisions.
+1. Dual monarchy is a system of government in which elected bodies can engage in legislative activities, but the ruler has the right to veto their decisions.
 The monarch has broad powers in all three branches of government.

-2. A parliamentary monarchy is a type of system in which the ruler has no real levers of power.
-The elected bodies carry out legislative activities and form the executive bodies, while the judiciary is an independent branch.
+2. Parliamentary monarchy is a type of system in which the ruler has no real levers of power.
+Elected bodies carry out legislative activities and form executive bodies, and the judiciary is an independent branch.

-A republic is a form of government in which source of power population performs.
+Republic is a form of government in which source of power the population speaks out.
 The latter delegates its rights to an elected body for a certain period.
-This type of government is characterized by certain features:
+This type of government is characterized by certain characteristics:

 • the elected head of state is the president;

-• the responsibility of government officials to the people.
+• responsibility of government officials to the people.

-• Presidential - a type of government in which the president forms and leads the government.
+• Presidential is a type of government in which the president forms and heads the government.
 The influence of parliament on the executive branch is minimal.

-• Parliamentary - a type of government in which the parliament has the means to control the activities of the president and government.
+• Parliamentary is a type of government in which parliament has the means to control the activities of the president and the government.
 The elected body acts as a source of formation of the highest executive bodies.
 The head of state has limited powers.

-• A mixed republic is a government structure in which both the first person and parliament have broad powers to control the government.
+• A mixed republic is a government structure in which both the chief executive and parliament have broad powers to control the government.

-• Directory - a type of government in which executive power is distributed among several persons.
+• Directory is a type of management in which executive power is distributed among several persons.

 Atypical forms of government

-A monarchy with elements of a republic is a system of government of a federal union, in which the ruler is elected for a certain period from the list of rulers of the countries participating in the union.
+A monarchy with elements of a republic is a system of government of a federal union in which the ruler is elected for a certain term from the list of rulers of the member countries of the association.

-A republic with monarchical elements - the old days in which the elected head of state usurped power.
-Formally, there are signs of democracy, but in fact it is an authoritarian system.
+A republic with monarchical elements is an ancient one in which an elected head of state usurped power.
+Formally, signs of democracy remain, but in fact it is an authoritarian system.

-Theocratic republic - a type of government in which powers are concentrated in the hands of religious organizations.
-At the same time, there may be elected bodies of legislative and executive power.
+A theocratic republic is a type of government in which power is concentrated in the hands of religious organizations.
+At the same time, elected bodies of legislative and executive power can exist.

 The classification of control types has complex structure.
 Let's bring general scheme forms of government of the state: